jaredly/j2/Roadmap.md

 and/or a nice error coalescing example.

 # Up nExtt

 ## so can we do some type variable stuff
 tvbl, is like ok folks

-- with patterns, should I be ... passing up ... a 'path' or constraint things. yeah I think so.
+- with patterns, should I be ... passing up ... a 'path' or constraint things. yeah I think so. hm nope. make a `typeForPattern`, should suffice.
+Also need a `constrainType` that's the opposite of `unifyTypes`.